philsinatra/IDM232/instructor_materials/IDM232-05-mysql.md

 ### Database APIs

-- `mysql` is the original, soon to be depreciated
+- `mysql`: the original, soon to be depreciated
-- `PDO` is robust - works with other types of databases
+- `mysqli`: recommended
-- `mysqli` is our path!
+- `PDO`: robust - works with other types of databases

 ^ You can review a comparison chart of all the differences and similarities between these methods online, in the interest of time I'll fast forward and tell you we're going to be learning `mysqli` which is robust, well documented and the path of least resistance for us to connect to our database and perform our CRUD functions.